-Of particular note is the attack on and sinking of HMS Tarpon within the AOI.
+Of particular note is the attack on and sinking of HMS Tarpon in the Wider Area of Interest.
 Records seen by RPS indicate that on 10th April 1940 HMS Tarpon encountered the German 'Q-Ship' Schiff 40 and fired two torpedoes at the vessel, both of which missed.
-Schiff 40 located HMS Tarpon with Sonar and counter attacked with depth charges.
+Schiff 40 located HMS Tarpon with Sonar and counterattacked with depth charges.
 Records indicate that this counterattack continued all morning until a pattern of depth charges brought wreckage to the surface.

-During the invasion of Denmark, the Kriegsmarine used Schnellbootes of Gruppe 10 at Esbjerg and the town Nordby on the island of Fanø to the south of the AOI and Thyborön to the north.
+During the invasion of Denmark, the Kriegsmarine used Schnellbootes of Gruppe 10 at Esbjerg and the town of Nordby on the island of Fanø to the south of the AOI and Thyborön to the north.
 Thyborön was subsequently occupied by the minesweepers of Gruppe 11.
 Throughout WWII Schnellbootes operated from Heligoland and Keil utilising fortified harbours along the Danish coast as required, to attack shipping and lay mines.